coding-kitties/istio-ambient-service-mesh-tutorial/README.md

 ### L7 processing in ambient mode
 To enable l7 processing, you must deploy a gateway.
-A gateway will make sure that the communication between the two services is secure.
+A gateway will make sure that the communication between the two services is monitored, and that custom policies are enforced, such as request type limiting, network routing etc.

 This setup can be seen in the picture below.
 ![L7 processing](./images/ztunnel7.png)